 - First, a strategic business plan to attain everyday goals.

-- Second, an emergency business plan to keep the company moving forward when faced with potential disasters.
+- Second, an emergency business plan to keep the company moving forward when faced with potential natural disasters.

 8) Practice, Just in Case…